Harald-U/kubernetes-handson/docs/lab2.md

       port: 3306
 ```

-This isn't too different from the todo deployment, the names and labels are changed, of course the container image reference is different.
+This isn't too different from the todo deployment, the names and labels are changed, and of course the container image reference is different.

+> **NOTE:** As you can see, we are creating a Kubernetes Deployment for MySQL.
+Deployments are typically used for stateless applications which a database like MySQL IS NOT.
+Stateful applications like a database should use Kubernetes Stateful Sets, instead.
+What we build here is a demo scenario and for a demo it is sufficient (and easier) to use a Deployment.
+For a real production MySQL environment with primary and secondary instances and replication you would use a MySQL Kubernetes operator which in turn would most likely result in MySQL StatefulSets.
+For examples see [Percona Operators](https://www.percona.com/software/percona-kubernetes-operators).

 The section for environment variables is new: